Cool-Stoof/minecraft-sources/README.md

 3. MineKhan (note that you can only build blocks/mine on this) [thanks bandruf {download}]: https://bandruf.github.io/minekhan

 # IMPORTANT
-**The Files nor website for prismarine and MineKhan will work if it gets blocked by iBoss.**
+**The Files nor website for prismarine will work if it gets blocked by iBoss.**